bluerobotics/bluerobotics.github.io/thrusters/m100-motor.md

 | Top Mounting Hole Spacing  | 19 mm         | 0.75 in    |
 | Weight in Air           | 90 g          | 0.20 lb       |
 | Weight in Water         | 71 g          | 0.16 lb       |

+<small><sup>1</sup> Torque is provided as the theoretical maximum based on the motor design.
+This torque can only be achieved at all speeds with the proper motor controller.
+These numbers have not been validated experimentally.</small>

 ## Performance Charts